 Take Regular Supplements to Ensure a Healthy Body Equipped to Combat Stress

 Many folks experience higher cortisol levels since their bodies don’t get all of the vitamins and minerals they need for holistic bodily health.
-Taking an anti-inflammatory pill and/or a whole-body supplement can help to respectively reduce pain and inflammation that can trigger additional cortisol release and take advantage of adaptogenic herbs to help your body better combat and manage the effects of stress.
+Taking a de-stress gummy and/or a whole-body supplement can help to respectively reduce pain and inflammation that can trigger additional cortisol release and take advantage of adaptogenic herbs to help your body better combat and manage the effects of stress.

 It’s not only important to get a good night’s rest for holistic bodily health – it’s also crucial if you want to lower your cortisol levels!
 That’s because the length, timing, and quality of your sleep can influence how much cortisol your body produces.
 As you get less sleep, your body becomes more stressed, so your adrenal glands produce more cortisol to compensate.